Gateway shooting: ‘He wanted to make things work’

-Durban - The couple who were found dead in the parking lot of the Gateway shopping centre had a roller-coaster relationship that spanned more than ten years.
+Durban - The couple found dead in the parking lot of the Gateway shopping centre had a roller-coaster relationship that spanned more than 10 years.

 On Sunday evening, Kyle Inderlall, 25, shot dead Sasha-Lee Shah, 25, before turning the gun on himself.